John Watson, Senior PCB Designer at Legrand North America on Altium Nexus

 Right, and as I said, what has really brought this on has been the system.

-So, I should mention to our listeners and watchers that, John and Legrand were part of our Beta group for , so they have been really instrumental in working with us giving us great feedback and also really showing us, instructing us, as much as we're instructing you I think.
+So, I should mention to our listeners and watchers that, John and Legrand were part of our Beta group for a long time, so they have been really instrumental in working with us giving us great feedback and also really showing us, instructing us, as much as we're instructing you I think.

 It's been a real strong partnership, so he's way down the road from most people that are just starting to onboard now.